ktbaek/Excess-deaths-Denmark/README.md

 Excess deaths for each age group, sex and baseline for the period 2020 Q1 - 2022 Q3.
 Rounded to whole numbers.

-![**Excess deaths by sex and quarter.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 95% prediction interval in a given quarter.](README_files/figure-gfm/excess-both-bases-quarter-sex-1.png)

 ![**Excess deaths by sex and age.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 95% prediction interval